“Let’s get out of here. Whoever did this is still around,” Mary said, taking Jo by the arm, “Don’t look back.”

 When Sean and Mary entered the foyer, Sean recognized one of the agents from Virginia, where he had worked on the ‘Billygate’ investigation.
 Mary recognized the other agent; he had been in contact with her when Molly had discovered that it was Billy’s, not Sean’s, body in the morgue.

 “Gentlemen.
-We’ve met before.
+No need for introductions, we’ve met before.
 Shall we go inside?
 We have a lot to discuss,” said Sean.